Substitution Principle and semidirect products: Preliminaries

 Second, projective limits of finite sets, called \emph{profinite sets}, are equivalent to Boolean spaces.
 If each $S_i$ is finite, then it is a Boolean space in the discrete topology, and the projective limit is a closed subspace of the product and thus again a Boolean space.
 Conversely, a Boolean space is the projective limit of the projective system of its finite continuous quotients, corresponding via duality to the fact that Boolean algebras are locally finite and thus, direct limits of their finite subalgebras.

-Third, one also has projective systems and projective limits of richer structures than sets, such as algebras, topological spaces, maps between sets, etc. In these enriched settings the connecting maps are then required to be morphisms of the appropriate kind.
-A very useful fact, which is used throughout this work, is that very often, and in all the settings we are interested in here, projective limits are given as for sets with the obvious enriched structure.
+Third, one also has projective systems and projective limits of richer structures than sets, being the connecting maps required to be morphisms of the appropriate kind.
+In this work, we will use the description of projective limits in the categories of topological spaces and of monoids.
+A very useful fact is that, in these settings, projective limits are given as for sets with the obvious enriched structure.